 Is Quant Based Approach of Investing Practical?

-There are different schools of thought when it comes to quant based method of investing.
+There are different schools of thought when it comes to the quant-based method of investing.
 Some believe it can be revolutionary in the coming years, whereas, others are pessimistic about the use of this method in some areas.

 For example in some junctures use of human mind and experience is necessary rather than just being dependent on data analysis and numbers.

 Therefore, it is a combination of both qualitative and quantitative approach.
-But when it comes to quant based method of investing, it is only based on the quantitative approach.
+But when it comes to the quant-based method of investing, it is only based on the quantitative approach.

 There is no attempt to understand the nature of the business and the company.
 There is also no interaction from the management.

-This is because in case of the latter, there is a lot of ambiguity.
-If we look at global examples as well, quant based approach has been successful more in large caps rather than mid and small caps.
+This is because, in the case of the latter, there is a lot of ambiguity.
+If we look at global examples as well, the quant-based approach has been successful more in large caps rather than mid and small caps.

-In India, we invest in schemes and funds based on past returns and fund manager’s pedigree.
+In India, we invest in schemes and funds based on past returns and the fund manager’s pedigree.

-Therefore, this method and type of investment has not picked up ground as other funds.
+Therefore, this method and type of investment have not picked up ground as other funds.

 However, a major differentiator, as well as key element missing in the Indian market, is style diversification.
 Hence, this sort of investment can prove to be an amicable choice for an investor.